WqyJh/jsontools/README.md

 | ObjectKey    | object key     |
 | ObjectValue  | object value   |
 | ArrayValue   | array value    |

+If you return error in handler, the parser will be stopped.

 ### Modify Json